open-telemetry/oteps/text/0250-Composite_Samplers.md

 - maximum sampling (throughput) target rate

 The sampler SHOULD measure and keep the average rate of incoming spans, and therefore also of the desired ratio between the incoming span rate to the target span rate.
-Upon invocation of its `GetSamplingAdvice` function, the composite sampler MUST get the `SamplingAdvice` from the delegate sampler, passing the same arguments as received.
+Upon invocation of its `GetSamplingIntent` function, the composite sampler MUST get the `SamplingIntent` from the delegate sampler, passing the same arguments as received.

-The returned `SamplingAdvice` is constructed as follows.
+The returned `SamplingIntent` is constructed as follows.

 - If using the obtained threshold value as the final threshold would entail sampling more spans than the declared target rate, the sampler SHOULD increase the threshold to a value that would meet the target rate.
 Several algorithms can be used for threshold adjustment, no particular behavior is prescried by the specification though.
-- The `GetAttributes` function returns the union of the set of Attributes returned by calling the delegate's `GetAttributes` and own Attributes.
+- The `GetAttributes` function returns the union of the set of `Attributes` returned by calling the delegate's `GetAttributes` and own `Attributes`.
-- The `UpdateTraceState` function returns the `Tracestate` as returned by calling `UpdateTraceState` from the delegate's `SamplingAdvice`.
+- The `UpdateTraceState` function returns the `Tracestate` as returned by calling `UpdateTraceState` from the delegate's `SamplingIntent`.

 When using `ConsistentRateLimiting` in our requirements example as a replacement for `EachOf` and `RateLimiting`, we are left with no use case for any direct equivalent to `EachOf` in Approach Two.
 However, if such a need arises, `ConsistentEachOf` can be easily defined.